 In a car crash investigation, it is important to act quickly to gather and preserve evidence.
 You will need a court order to obtain some evidence, such as another driver’s phone records or the content of their vehicle’s data records, which will include such information as the speed at the time of the collision, braking (or lack thereof), steering angle, distance traveled, time on the road, and other information, depending on the model of the vehicle.

 In complex cases, a car accident attorney sometimes hires crash reconstruction specialists who apply forensic techniques and principles of engineering and physics to determine how an accident occurred.
 These firms can provide narrative reports with diagrams and, in court, testimony accompanied by presentations that create quite a convincing show for juries while addressing comparative negligence.

 An investigation might turn up evidence that might be used against you.
 It would be your attorney’s task to assess that information and determine how to counter it and keep it from undermining your claim.

 Contact Our Virginia Car Accident Law Firm Today

 If you have been injured in a car accident someone else caused in Charlottesville, Winchester, Harrisonburg, Staunton or anywhere in the Shenandoah Valley, take advantage of the Kendall Law Firm’s offer of a free case evaluation.
-We will give you a straightforward assessment of your legal options and what damages you may be entitled to claim.
+We are a family law firm that will give you a straightforward assessment of your legal options and what damages you may be entitled to claim.
 If we can move forward with your case, we’ll investigate your accident, prepare and submit a claim, and press hard for maximum payment for you.
 You will not owe any legal fee unless we recover compensation for you.

 We’re online or just a phone call away.
 Contact us today.